Hydrogen peroxide–urea: Production

-Determination of the hydrogen peroxide content by titration with potassium permanganate solution gives a value of 35.4% which corresponds to 97.8% of the theoretical maximum value.
-The remaining impurity consists of urea.

 Akin to water of crystallization, hydrogen peroxide cocrystallizes with urea with the stoichiometry of 1:1.
 The compound is simply produced (on a scale of several hundred tonnes a year) by the dissolution of urea in excess concentrated hydrogen peroxide solution, followed by crystallization.
 The laboratory synthesis is analogous.

 Structure and properties

 The solid state structure of this adduct has been determined by neutron diffraction.